The Local Structure of Injective LOT-Complexes: Coloring tests

 \defanf(Coloring test) Let $K$ be a zero/one-angled 2-complex.
 Then $K$ {\em satisfies the coloring test} if \begin{enumerate} \item the curvature of every 2-cell is $\le 0$; \item for every vertex $v$: If $c_1\cdots c_n$ is a simple reduced cycle in $lk(v)$, then\\ $2-\sum_{i=1}^n \omega(c_i)\le 0$. \end{enumerate} \defende

 \defanf Let $\Lambda$ be a graph. \begin{itemize} \item A cycle of edges $e_1\cdots e_n$ in $\Lambda$ is {\em reduced} if there does not exist an $e_i$ so that $e_{i+1}=\bar e_i$, where $\bar e_i$ is the edge $e_i$ with reversed orientation.
-A cycle of edges $e_1\cdots e_n$ in $\Lambda$ is {\em homology reduced} if there does not exist a pair $e_i, e_j$ so that $e_j=\bar e_i$. \end{itemize} Let $K$ be a 2-complex. \begin{itemize} \item A {\em spherical diagram} is a combinatorial map $f\colon S\to K$.
+A cycle of edges $e_1\cdots e_n$ in $\Lambda$ is {\em homology reduced} if there does not exist a pair $e_i, e_j$ so that $e_j=\bar e_i$. \end{itemize} Let $K$ be a 2-complex. \begin{itemize} \item A {\em spherical diagram} is a combinatorial map $f\colon S\to K$ where $S$ is a cell structure on the 2-sphere $S^2$.
 It is {\em reduced} if, for every vertex $v\in S$, $f$ maps $lk(v)$ to a reduced cycle.
 It is {\em vertex reduced} if, for every vertex $v\in S$, $f$ maps $lk(v)$ to a homology reduced cycle. \item $K$ is {\em diagrammatically reducible (DR)} if there do not exist reduced spherical diagrams over $K$. $K$ is {\em vertex aspherical (VA)} if there do not exist vertex reduced spherical diagrams over $K$. \end{itemize}

 Let $(L,K)$ be a 2-complex pair. \begin{itemize} \item The pair is {\em relatively DR} if every reduced spherical diagram over $L$ is a diagram over $K$.
 It is {\em relatively VA} if every vertex reduced spherical diagram over $L$ is a diagram over $K$. \end{itemize} \defende